Healthy Banana Bread

 - 1 teaspoon ground cinnamon

-In a large mixing bowl, lightly beat the eggs until the yolks break apart.
-Whisk in the yogurt, mashed banana, maple syrup, sugar, and vanilla, mixing until smooth.
+- In a large mixing bowl, lightly beat the eggs until the yolks break apart.
+Whisk in the yogurt, mashed banana, maple syrup, sugar, and vanilla; mix until smooth.

-Stir in the oats, baking soda, and cinnamon.
+- Stir in the oats, baking soda, and cinnamon.
 Finally, spoon in the flour and gently stir it in until just combined.
 If you're adding chocolate chips or any other mix-ins, toss them in about 1 tablespoon flour to keep them from sinking to the bottom of the bread, then gently fold them into the batter.

-Pour the batter into the prepared loaf pan, spreading it out evenly.
-If you're making chocolate chip banana bread, add some to the top for a pretty presentation.
+- Pour the batter into the prepared loaf pan, spreading it out evenly.
+If you're making chocolate chip banana bread, add some extra chocolate chips to the top for a pretty presentation.

-Bake for 35-40 minutes, or until a toothpick inserted into the center comes out clean.
+- Bake for about 45 minutes, or until a toothpick inserted into the center comes out clean.
 Loosely cover the bread with aluminum foil after 30 minutes to help prevent the top and sides from getting too brown.

 - Remove the bread from the oven and allow it to cool completely in the pan set on a wire rack.
 Cover and store banana bread at room temperature for 2 days or in the refrigerator for up to 1 week.
 Banana bread tastes best on day 2 after the flavors have settled together.
 See notes below for freezing instructions.